Union Government v Vianini Ferro-Concrete Pipes: Judgment

-Parole evidence rule
+Parol evidence rule

-The case is consulted today primarily for its articulation of the parole evidence rule:
+The case is consulted today primarily for its articulation of the parol evidence rule:

 Now this Court has accepted the rule that when a contract has been reduced to writing, the writing is, in general, regarded as the exclusive memorial of the transaction and in a suit between the parties no evidence to prove its terms may be given save the document or secondary evidence of its contents, nor may the contents of such document be contradicted, altered, added to or varied by parol evidence.

 The principle was determined, and applied to the facts of this case, that the contractual document may not be varied by extrinsic evidence.